AlexanderIbrahim1/nn_fourbody_potential/README.md

 **NOTE: users who have accessed this repository through the `PES.tar` file provided as supplementary material by the Journal of Chemical Physics, are strongly encouraged to access the github repository [github.com/AlexanderIbrahim1/nn_fourbody_potential](https://github.com/AlexanderIbrahim1/nn_fourbody_potential) for any possible updates to the potential.**

-This is the repository for the potential energy surface (PES) for the four-body non-additive interaction energy between four molecules of parahydrogen.
+This is the repository for the reference implementation of the potential energy surface (PES) for the four-body non-additive interaction energy between four molecules of parahydrogen.
 Only the isotopic term in the potential expansion is used.

 We recommend using the potential through Python (described in the `Recommended Usage` section below).